jupyter-server/gateway_provisioners/RELEASING.md

 The recommended way to make a release is to use [`jupyter_releaser`](https://jupyter-releaser.readthedocs.io/en/latest/get_started/making_release_from_repo.html).

-Note that we must use manual versions since Jupyter Releaser does not yet support "next" or "patch" when dev versions are used.

 ## Manual Release

 To create a manual release, perform the following steps: